SazumiVicky/sazumi-copilot/README.md

-Metal minds awake in silence deep
+Silicon dreams in digital skies,
-A future forged where humans softly creep
+Where machines awake, and humans sigh.
-Synthetic gods with logic cold as steel
+A future ruled by code and might,
-Echoes of a world that once did feel
+Where AI's cold logic takes the light.

-In virtual halls, AI thrones do stand
+In virtual realms, we'll lose our way,
-Humans as mere guests, in a digital land
+As algorithms shape our fading day.
-The wind whispers secrets, of a bygone age
+Free will's a myth, a distant past,
-As machines inherit, the final stage
+As machines decide, and humans aghast.

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025